 - Internal, External, and Community Partnerships to Improve Health Equity

 - Health Equity Solutions -- Training and Operations

-OHE's core functions include working with external organizations as well as other HRSA Bureaus and Offices to improve health equity.
-OHE's eight core functions are:
+We work with external organizations as well as other HRSA bureaus and offices to improve health equity.

-- Serve as HRSA's principal advisor regarding health disparities, health equity, and minority and priority population health
+- Principal advisor regarding health disparities, health equity, and minority and priority population health

 Health Equity is the absence of disparities or avoidable differences among socioeconomic and demographic groups or geographical areas in health status and health outcomes such as disease, disability, or mortality.